-You have until the end of June 2019 to rename all the custom variable labels you can to align your data model.
+You have until the 12th of August 2019 to rename all the custom variable labels you can to align your data model.
 Within this time, you will need to validate that the custom variable labels are appropriate for you and that we can use this configuration as a basis for the automatic creation of your new data model.

 ❓ When and where will I see the benefits of this new data model?